 - Specview -- Another tool to work with spectra, written by STScI.
 Compared to VOSpec, it strives for more compatibility with legacy data.

 - tapsh -- a command line interface to the VO's database query protocol, TAP.

 - VODesktop -- an application allowing you to locate and query VO services, unfortunately not maintained anymore.
 A similar functionality is provided by running WIRR in combination with TOPCAT.

 - AstroStat -- a tool for both simple and sophisticated statistical routines on large datasets, based on the statistical computing package called R.

 See also the IVOA list of VO applications for scientists.

 Publishing your data in the VO

 Your data is too valuable to let it become forgotten -- publish it to the VO!
-While there is quite a bit of software that can help you set up your own VO service (see, e.g., EuroVO's developer page), it is probably more convenient to let us do the grunt work; this has the additional advantage that you don't need to worry about updating software, fighting bit rot, etc.
+While there is quite a bit of software that can help you set up your own VO service (see, e.g., IVOA information about how to publish your data holdings into the VO), it is probably more convenient to let us do the grunt work; this has the additional advantage that you don't need to worry about updating software, fighting bit rot, etc.